codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/manual-code-control.md

+---
+order: "11"
+navTitle: "Manual translation"
+---

-# Manual code control #
+# Manual translation control tools #

 A modern translator is developed with the approach that correctly written C# code should translate seamlessly into adequate C++ code without any additional configuration or subsequent edits.
-However, in reality, it's often necessary to resort to [translation settings](./configuration-file/main.md) and attribute assignments.
+However, in reality, it's often necessary to resort to [translation settings](configuration-file/main.md) and attribute assignments.
 But even these approaches don't always work, as options and attributes can't fully address all the limitations and bugs encountered in the translator.
 In this case, the "last resort" — manual code control — comes to the rescue.

 ## C# code control ##